ceramicnetwork/CIPs/CIPs/CIP-85/CIP-85.md

 1. Load the most recent `CollectionSlice` document based on its deterministic content, using the `slicesCount` from the collection.
 1. Check the length of the `contents` array of the `CollectionSlice`:

-- If it is lower than the `sliceSize` value of the `AppendCollection`, add the item to the `contents` array.
+- If it is lower than the `sliceMaxItems` value of the `AppendCollection`, add the item to the `contents` array.
-- If it is equal to the `sliceSize` value:
+- If it is equal to the `sliceMaxItems` value:
-  1. Create a new deterministic `CollectionSlice` document with `sliceNumber` equal to the `sliceNumber` of the previous slice plus `1` and an empty `contents` array.
+  1. Create a new deterministic `CollectionSlice` document with `sliceIndex` equal to the `sliceIndex` of the previous slice plus `1` and an empty `contents` array.
   1. Update the created `CollectionSlice` document with the `contents` array containing the item to insert.
   1. Update the `AppendCollection` document with the incremented `slicesCount`.